Meal Types:

 Directions

-- First, prep your muffin trays.
-Silicone trays are so much the better because the egg won't stick, otherwise, you may want to grease or butter all your tins first.
+- First, prep muffin trays.
+Silicon trays are so much the better because the egg won't stick, otherwise, grease or butter tins first.

-- Then, use the teaspoon to spoon a thin (1/4"), even layer of breadcrumbs into the bottom of each tin.
+- Use the teaspoon to spoon a thin (1/4"), even layer of breadcrumbs into the bottom of each tin.

 - In a medium sized mixing bowl, crack open all four eggs, and add the milk and beat a little.